AlberrDev/AlberrDev.github.io/README.md

 # SSH SUSHI Test Webpage

 Welcome to the interactive test page for your web application!
+This project, currently in its beta version, aims to recreate the experience of a sushi recipe webpage.

 ## Description

-The SSH SUSHI Test Webpage provides a simple yet effective interface to evaluate various aspects of your web application.
-It leverages standard web technologies such as HTML for structure, CSS for styling, and JavaScript for interactivity.
+The SSH SUSHI Test Webpage provides a delightful interface for evaluating various aspects of your web application.
+Its design is inspired by the clean and aesthetic layouts commonly found in sushi recipe websites.
+The page leverages standard web technologies such as HTML for structure, CSS for styling, and JavaScript for interactivity.